The 10 Best Hammer Drills

 video play icon

-This wiki has been updated 39 times since it was first published in March of 2015.
+This wiki has been updated 40 times since it was first published in March of 2015.
 When it comes to concrete, you might get away with using a standard drill and masonry bit to make the odd hole, but if your workload has you coming up against brick, mortar and cement frequently, a hammer drill is the tool you want in your arsenal.
 Our selections include both modestly-priced options for the average do-it-yourselfer, and top-end models geared toward professional contractors.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Bosch HD18